All students enrolled at the University are accorded the basic rights as set forth by the Board of Directors. Student rights are as follows:

 - Eligibility Restriction: The student may be deemed ineligible to hold any office in any student organization recognized by the University or hold an elected or appointed office at the University, or the student may be deemed ineligible to represent the University to anyone outside the University community in any way including participating in the study abroad program, attending conferences, or representing the University at an official function, event, or intercollegiate competition.

-- Loss of Privileges: The student will be denied specified privileges for a designated period.
+- Loss of Privileges: The student is denied specified privileges for a designated period.

 - Confiscation of Prohibited Property: Items whose presence is in violation of University policy will be confiscated and will become the property of the University.
 Prohibited items may be returned to the owner at the discretion of the Professional Misconduct Committee.